aragon/aragon-wiki/docs/dev/AragonOS.md

 6. Create a new vote via the Voting app to create the `TRANSFER_TOKENS_ROLE` permission `createPermission(votingAppAddress, vaultAppAddress, TRANSFER_TOKENS_ROLE, votingAppAddress)`
 7. If the vote passes, the Voting app then has access to all actions in the Vault protected by `TRANSFER_TOKENS_ROLE`, which in this case is just `transferTokens()`
-8. Transferring funds from the Vault can now be executed by creating votes
+8. Fund transfers from the Vault can now be controlled via votes from the Voting app.
+Each time a user wishes to transfer funds, they can create a new vote via the Voting app to propose an execution of the Vault's `transferTokens()` action.
+If, and only if, the vote passes, will the `transferTokens()` action be executed.

 Note that the Voting app is also able to revoke or regrant the `TRANSFER_TOKENS_ROLE` permission as it is that permission's manager on `vaultAppAddress`.